 So, if you win a $5 bet on a horse with 4/1 odds, you’d win $20 (5 x 4 = 20) plus your original $5 for a total payoff of $25.
 You’d only get $7.50 back if you win that same $5 bet on a horse with 1/2 odds (5 x 1/2 = 2.5).

 Translation: If an underdog wins, the bettor wins more money.
 But, obviously, an underdog doesn’t usually win.

 Where to Watch Horse Racing in California

 Most of the major race tracks in California are among the best in the nation.

-The Santa Anita Park first opened in 1907 before horse racing was officially legal in California.
-In 1933, after legalization, the race track moved to the San Gabriel Mountains.
+Santa Anita Park first opened in 1907 before horse racing was officially legal in California.
+In 1933, after legalization, the racetrack moved to the San Gabriel Mountains.
 Several famous horse champions have stretched their legs at this track, including Seabiscuit and Zenyatta.

-The track has also hosted famous events like the Breeders’ World Cup Thoroughbred Champions.
+The track has also hosted famous events like the Breeders’ Cup.
 It also served as the shooting location for several big movies including Public Enemies.